Bayreuth Circle: History

 The term 'Bayreuth Circle' was originally applied to the enthusiasts of Wagner's music who were also associated with or subscribed to the publication Bayreuther Blätter, established in the 1880s by Wagner himself and edited by Hans von Wolzogen.
-This journal, apart from containing snippets by Wagner himself on social, political and aesthetic matters, was also strongly nationalistic and anti-Semitic.
+This journal, apart from containing snippets by Wagner himself on social, political and aesthetic matters, was also strongly nationalistic and antisemitic.
 Its circulation was small and it was not politically influential.

-After the death of Wagner in 1883, his second wife Cosima, in continuing to propagate what she saw as her husband's views, was supported by a number of active anti-Semites, including Houston Stewart Chamberlain and Ludwig Schemann.
+After the death of Wagner in 1883, his second wife Cosima, in continuing to propagate what she saw as her husband's views, was supported by a number of active antisemites, including Houston Stewart Chamberlain and Ludwig Schemann.
 Schemann, the founder of the German Gobineau Society, 'did a great deal to bring Gobineau's term 'Aryan' into vogue amongst German racists'.
 Chamberlain (d.
-1927), who wrote an influential anti-Semitic book, The Foundations of the Nineteenth Century, married Eva Wagner, daughter of the composer.
+1927), who wrote an influential antisemitic book, The Foundations of the Nineteenth Century, married Eva Wagner, daughter of the composer.